 All matter in the world begins with atoms - they form elements like oxygen, hydrogen, and carbon.

 An atom consists of protons and neutrons, that make up the nucleus, and electrons that orbit the nucleus.
 The nucleus carries a positive charge; protons are positively charged, and neutrons don't carry a charge.
 The electrons, which carry a negative charge, move around the nucleus in clouds (or shells).
 The negative electrons are attracted to the positive nucleus by an electrical force.
-This is how the atom stays together.
+This attraction is what keeps the electrons orbiting the nucleus.

-It is the number of protons in the nucleus the atomic number that distinguishes each element.
+It is the number of protons in the nucleus, or the atomic number, that distinguishes each element.
 The number of protons is unique to each element.
-For example, there are six protons in carbon; therefore, its atomic number is 6 on the periodic table.
+For example, there are six protons in a carbon nucleus; therefore, its atomic number is 6 on the periodic table.

 Atoms are stable when the number of neutrons and protons in the nucleus are balanced.
 When there is a significant imbalance between the number of neutrons and protons in a nucleus, the atom becomes unstable and in order to achieve stability, the atom may undergo a transformation or radioactive decay.

 Atoms from one or more elements combine to form larger compounds, which are called molecules.
 A molecule of water, for example, is formed of two atoms of hydrogen combined with one atom of oxygen (H2O).